evanworks/evanworks.github.io/README.md

 I actually might update it more in the future.
 You can definitely tell it was made by a child, but it's simple and at least kind of fun.
 I still have some interesting ideas.
 It has potential.

+<h1 id="fishing">Python Fishing</h1>

+A python fishing game.
+I promise I'll finish it someday.

+## To play:
+Go to <a href="https://www.online-python.com/">Online Python</a> and copy the contents of `fishing.py` into the code editor.
+Click **run** and click on the arrows at the bottom of the terminal sidebar to make the game fullscreen.

 <h1 id="rapid">Rapid</h1>
 A simple search engine for the web using jQuery.